Add Icons with WordPress

 part of the name.
 And if you don’t include any prefix, the style will default to Solid.
 The shortcode for an icon looks like this:

-Or you can use basic HTML with standard Font Awesome syntax:
+Or you can use basic HTML in a custom HTML block with standard Font Awesome syntax:

 Using Pseudo-elements